santhoshraj2960/Airflow-ETL-workflow/README.md

 # Airflow - ETL NYC taxi

 Airflow is a workflow management tool developed by Apache.
-Airflow has been used to define the worflow of the ETL process described below
+Airflow is used to model workflow of the ETL described below

 The ETL pipeline used for this project is NYC yellow, green and fhv taxi trips data.